kkensuke/myjb/_sources/programming/packageManager.md

 ```
 and you get `Python 3.x.x`.

-Now you made a new virtual env and entered it, but actually there is no package in it.
+Now you made a new virtual env and activated it, but actually there is no package in it.
 pip freeze shows the packages in your virtual env and there is no output for now.
-Before installing something, you might have to upgrade pip, which is a python package manager(change Username below):
+Before installing something, you might have to upgrade `pip`, which is a python package manager(change Username below):
 ```zsh
 /Users/Username/test/bin/python3 -m pip install --upgrade pip
 ```